740i/Writeups/mantis/mantis.md

 msdb
 orcharddb
 ```
-So we can poke around and check for any usernames in the database.
+We can poke around and check for any usernames in the database.
 ```
 SQL> SELECT COLUMN_NAME 'All_Columns' FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_NAME='User'
 blog_Orchard_Users_UserPartRecord